martinevoda/Capstone_2_Breast_Cancer/README.md

     * Breast Cancer Data Wrangling.ipynb
     * Breast Cancer Exploratory Analysis.ipynb
     * Breast Cancer Feature Engineering and Modeling.ipynb.

+## Running the Deployment Code
+To deploy the model and make predictions, follow these steps:

+Install the required Python packages in requirement.txt Run the deployment code by executing the app.py file.

 ### Results
 In summary, the project has achieved success in constructing predictive models for breast cancer recurrence, showcasing particularly impressive performance with the RandomForestClassifier.
 The thorough evaluation of these models has yielded valuable insights, establishing a robust foundation for informed decision-making.
 To further enhance model efficacy, continuous refinements and explorations are recommended.
 The meticulous fitting of models to the dataset, coupled with comprehensive assessments of accuracy, precision, recall, and F1-score, has provided a detailed understanding of their predictive capabilities.
 Notably, the classification reports have placed a specific emphasis on predicting breast cancer recurrence or death (class 1).